-Due to restrictions due to the coronavirus pandemic, virtual site meetings were conducted via videoconference communications.
+Due to restrictions due to the coronavirus pandemic, a virtual site meeting will be conducted via videoconference communications.
 With ISO verification activities "typically" focusing on gathering three types of evidence, one of which being physical evidence that can be "seen or touched", such as fuel meters and emission monitors; and physical evidence is gathered by "direct observation of equipment".
 Based on that, along with the collection and review of the other two types of evidence, including extensive documentary and testimonial evidence, Cventure has determined that such virtual site meetings/plant tours are adequate in demonstrating that Entergy's GHG emissions monitoring systems are in the practice of collecting relevant and reliable data.

-The virtual site meetings were conducted by Cventure and Entergy during the week of February 13-17, 2023 in Louisiana and Texas, and are a key step in the execution of the verification.
-During the course of the virtual site meetings, Cventure interviewed key plant personnel regarding the operations and data management of the Responsible Party.
+The virtual site meeting was conducted by Cventure and Entergy on March 19, 2024 at the Ninemile Point facility in Louisiana, and is a key element of the verification.
+During the course of that virtual site meeting,

-Cventure interviewed key site operations personnel regarding the operations and data management of two (2) large natural gas-fired generation facilities (Ouachita Plant in Louisiana, and Lewis Creek in Texas) to cross-check GHG data, as well as gain a deeper understanding of GHG information systems and controls at the plant level.
+Cventure interviewed key plant personnel regarding the operations and data management of that large natural gas-fired generation facility, both to cross-check GHG data, as well as gain a deeper understanding of the GHG information systems and controls at the plant level.

-Key Entergy personnel to be interviewed as part of the virtual site meetings include:
+Key Entergy personnel interviewed as part of the virtual site meetings included Environmental Managers/Analysts at Ninemile Point: